ArduPilot/ardupilot_wiki/copter/source/docs/ac2_followme.rst

 .. warning::
    The barometer is used in the altitude calculation meaning that it can drift over time and impact rising terrain.
 Watch for obstacles and elevation changes.
-The altitude maintaing behavior is similar to loiter mode.
+The altitude maintaining behavior is similar to loiter mode.